MR-Addict/mdbook-embedify/README.md

 ![Crates.io](https://img.shields.io/crates/v/mdbook-embedify) ![Crates.io](https://img.shields.io/crates/l/mdbook-embedify)

-This is a [mdbook](https://rust-lang.github.io/mdBook) preprocessor plugin that allows you to embed apps to your book.
+This is a [mdbook](https://rust-lang.github.io/mdBook) preprocessor plugin that allows you to embed apps to your book, like youtube, codepen and some other apps.

 ## 1. Installation